Questions and Answers: Business Services Wage Assessment Tool (BSWAT) Payment Scheme

 Lump sum payments received under the scheme are not exempt from income tax but a tax offset is calculated that will help reduce any tax payable.
 An additional payment will be included as part of the payment scheme offer to meet the cost of any tax payable.

 What is the role of Australian Disability Enterprises?

 As part of the representative proceedings currently underway, relevant and or related information about how wages have been calculated or assessed by ADE’s may be ordered by the court.
-Where this occurs DSS will endeavour to ensure that the relevant ADE/s are advised prior to any information being released.
+Where this occurs the Department will endeavour to ensure that the relevant ADE’s are advised prior to any information being released.